 Rachel Humphrey began working as an apprentice at Le Gavroche in 1996.
 Rachel worked her way up the brigade, taking a break in 2000 to serve as a cook in the RAF.
 She returned as Chef de Partie in 2003 and continued her ascent becoming the restaurant’s first female Head Chef in 2008.
 As Executive Chef at Le Gavroche she oversees the entire kitchen and special events.

 Bridget Colvin is an accomplished cook and teacher who has worked with Michel Roux Jr and our Roux chefs at Cactus Kitchens for several years.
 Sought after by chefs for her expertise and experience, Bridget also regularly works alongside Jimmy Doherty and Gennaro Contaldo.
 She develops recipes for cookbooks and magazines, including Good Housekeeping, Olive and Delicious.
-In demand as a new product developer, Bridget is currently working on several innovative projects including Yorica frozen yoghurt and ice cream.
+In demand as a new product developer, Bridget has launched her own range of gluten-free treats.

 Didier Quémener transformed his love for the culinary arts into a profession in 2008 when he founded Chef Q, a private chef service based in his adopted hometown of Paris.
 His company offer cookery tours and lessons in Paris and he’s travelled as far as China to teach pastry and French cuisine.
 Didier worked with Michel Roux Jr, on his BBC4 documentary Patisserie and his Channel 4 series, Kitchen Impossible.